Instructions for Authors

 All manuscripts must contain the following sections under the heading 'Declarations':

 We often find that authors have confused consent for publication with consent for participation in their study.
-Here, 'consent' refers to consent to publish personal information about an individual, and not informed consent for participation in a study.
+Here, 'consent' refers to consent to publish an individual's personal information, not to informed consent for participation in a study.

 If any sections are irrelevant to your manuscript, please include the heading and write 'Not applicable' for that section.